Volunteer recruitment is the backbone of any successful campaign. Bringing in volunteers to your campaign can help you:

 What you might not be sure of are the best methods to engage your supporters.
 Your chosen volunteer recruitment channel needs to let you reach the people you want to reach and also convince them that volunteering for you is worth their time.

-Before we look at potential ways you can recruit volunteers, let’s understand a volunteer’s motivations for volunteering and how that can inform the message you communicate across various channels.
+Before we look at how to recruit volunteers, let’s understand a volunteer’s motivations for volunteering and how that can inform the message you communicate across various channels.

 Why do people volunteer?